rrnyquist/ebenezer/_Scripture/ESV/66_Revelation.md

 And I will give him the morning star. ^0228

-He who has an ear, let him hear what the Spirit says to the churches. ^0229
+He who has an ear, let him hear what the Spirit says to the churches.' ^0229

-And to the angel of the church in Sardis write : The words of him who has the seven spirits of God and the seven stars.
-I know your works.
+And to the angel of the church in Sardis write: 'The words of him who has the seven spirits of God and the seven stars.'I know your works.
 You have the reputation of being alive, but you are dead. ^0301

 Wake up, and strengthen what remains and is about to die, for I have not found your works complete in the sight of my God. ^0302